NikhilTiwari29/DSA-Practice/Sliding_Window/02_maximum_average_subarray.md

 ---

-# 🚀 Interview One-Liner
+## 🚀 Interview One-Liner

-> “Since the subarray size is fixed, I use a sliding window where I reuse the previous sum by adding the next element and removing the previous one, achieving O(n) time complexity.”
+> “Since the subarray size is fixed, I use a sliding window and reuse the previous sum by adding the next element and removing the previous one, achieving O(n) time complexity.”

 ---

-# 🎯 Final Takeaway
+## 🎯 Final Takeaway

 ```text id="xtdaqr"
 Fixed size k → Sliding Window